JIBINJJOHNY/exploregermany/README.md

     + [JShint](https://jshint.com/): was used to validate JS code for the website.
     + [PEP8](https://pep8.org/): was used to validate Python code for the website.

+---

+## FEATURES

+Please refer to the [FEATURES.md](FEATURES.md) file for all features-related documentation.

+---
 ## Design
 The Explore Deutschland travel website embodies a modern and user-centric design philosophy.
 With simplicity at its core, the website's minimalistic aesthetics and strategic use of white space create an uncluttered and visually engaging platform.
 Responsive design ensures a consistent experience across devices.
 Our purpose is to inspire and assist travelers in exploring Germany, making their journeys meaningful and memorable.

+### Color Scheme

+The color scheme used on our website predominantly revolves around a clean and minimalist aesthetic with a focus on the color white.
+White, often associated with purity and simplicity, plays a central role in our design, providing a sense of clarity and openness.
+This color choice is complemented by subtle accents and harmonious shades, creating a visually pleasing and user-friendly interface.
+The use of white in our color scheme not only enhances readability but also conveys a sense of professionalism and modernity, ensuring that our website delivers an inviting and elegant user experience.

+### Lettering

+Lato is the primary font used in the program.
+This font is used in a way that complements the color scheme.
+It goes without saying that the Lato typeface was selected since it is easier to read, which improves user experience.

 ---
 ## Testing